A time of change is bound to bring us unwanted emotions such as anger, frustration, sadness, and fear.

 Fear can become Courage:

 Fear comes from imagining something that hasn’t happened yet: it is ‘False Evidence Appearing Real‘.
-And courage isn’t an absence of fear: courage is feeling the fear and taking action anyway.
+And courage isn’t the absence of fear: it is feeling the fear and taking action anyway.

 So if we notice our fear then we can ask ourselves what we are afraid of.

-Then we can identify “What is the worst that could happen?” and come up with a plan to deal with that.
-Now our worst case scenario is covered.
+Then if we identify “What is the worst that could happen?” and come up with a plan to deal with that then our worst case scenario is covered.

-Then we can get clear on what other ways forward we might want instead and choose the option that inspires us most.
+Now we can get clear on what other ways forward we would prefer instead and choose the option that inspires us most.

 And it transforms the meaning of the word Fear from ‘False Evidence Appearing Real’ to ‘Face Everything And Rise’.
 Fear has become clarity and courage, to do what we can.